 You should ask your service provider about applying for a rebate or voucher to help you pay your utility bills.
 Services such as the Salvation Armymay offer emergency relief in some cases.

 If you receive Centrelink payments, you can pay your utility bills through a free and voluntary service called 'Centrepay'.

 Centrepay allows you set up regular deductions from your Centrelink payment for utility bills, rent and other household costs.
-For more information, go to the Human Services website.
+For more information, see Centrepay on the Services Australia website.

 If you are unable to resolve the problem with the utility provider, you can complain to an Ombudsman service.
 It is free to lodge a complaint with an Ombudsman service.